cgotelli/Metashape4Flumes/README.md

 **Metashape:** You must install the Metashape Professional Edition and Metashape Python 3 module (version 1.8.1).
 Download the [current \*.whl file](https://www.agisoft.com/downloads/installer/) and install it following [these instructions](https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module) (using the name of the .whl file that you downloaded).
 It can be used with the trial version of one month.

-**MATLAB[^2]:** Any basic version of Matlab is useful.
-No extra toolboxes are required.

 ## Usage
 The process consists of two main steps: preparing the data, and processing it.
-The first step uses Matlab[^2] to get the required files and copy them into their correspondent subfolders inside the **RAW** folder.
+The first step gets the required files and copy them into their correspondent subfolders inside the **RAW** folder.
 It also creates the `run.py` script, which will run the Metashape Python package over each subfolder containing the photos of different scans.

 ### Step 1.
 Build
 In the main folder (EXPERIMENT001 in the file tree above) you will have two folders: